-The Company's active DWI wellsites were each visited once in relation to the Company's DWI monitoring programme.
-The main points of interest with regard to DWI consents are general housekeeping and any processes with potential or actual discharges, including any surface water runoff, and their receiving environments.
+The Company's five active DWI wellsites were visited once during the monitoring period.
+With regard to consents for DWI activities, the main points of interest are general housekeeping and any processes with potential or actual discharges, including any surface water runoff, and their receiving environments.